-On REN's vebsite, in the area labelled "Investors", there is a tab for "Results", where the financial statements are published and remain accessible for at least ten years.
+On REN's website, in the area labelled "Investors", there is a tab for "Results", where the financial statements are published and remain accessible for at least ten years.

-The calendar of company events is also available on the same vebsite, in a tab labelled "Events and meetings".
+The calendar of company events is also available on the same website, in a tab labelled "Events" and meetings".

 V.64.
-Place where the notice to convene a General Meeting is published as well as all the preparatory documents and documents resulting from said meeting at the company's General Meetings, the represented share capital and voting results for the previous three years
+Place where the notice to convene a General Meeting is published as well as all the preparatory documents and documents resulting from said meeting

-On REN's vebsite, within the area identified as "Investors", we find a tab for "Corporate governance and structure", within which, in turn, there is a tab called "General Meeting", where we find the notice of meeting, the proposed resolutions and the minutes of the General Meetina.
+On REN's website, within the area identified as "Investors", we find a tab for "Corporate governance and structure", within which, in turn, there is a tab called "General Meeting", where we find the notice of meeting, the proposed resolutions and the minutes of the General Meetina.

 V.65.
-Place where a historic record is made available with all the resolutions adopted
+Place where a historic record is made available with all the resolutions adopted meetings, going back a minimum of five years.